About this listing

 We live a pretty communal lifestyle and are used to sharing our living space with other people.
 It's a good vibe around here where everyone does their part to make this a comfortable place to be.

-We're pretty laid back, but here are some house rules we expect all guests to follow:
+We're pretty laid back, but here are some house rules we expect all guests to follow.
+It's a compilation of things we've encountered after years of hosting.

--We try to keep the guest room cat free, so please try to keep them out of your room if you can.
+-We try to keep the guest room a cat free zone, so please keep your room closed when you aren't there.
+They'll likely wander in otherwise.

 Cristen & Miguel's place was great.
 It was very cozy and welcoming.
 When I got there, Cristen was making carrot pulp & flax seed crackers and offered me tea almost immediately!